Peter-Dumbari/3d-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank myself for the grate effort put in delivering this project
+I would like to thank myself for the grate effort put in delivering this project, also to Microverse.

 - Microverse